openfoodfacts/smooth-app/README.md

  - flutter pub get
  - flutter run

-### Android
+### Android & iOS
 - Nothing to report

-### iOS
-- [ ] We need to change the supported architectures for iOS when we open the project in Xcode.
-There, in the settings, you can specify which ones you want to build for, and only specify the ones that are 64 bit.
-- [ ] Fastlane is failing

 ## Internationalization

-Translations of the interface are managed using the new [Flutter internationalization](https://github.com/openfoodfacts/openfoodfacts-hungergames/blob/master/src/i18n/common.json) introduced in Flutter 1.22.
+- Translations of the interface are managed using the new [Flutter internationalization](https://github.com/openfoodfacts/openfoodfacts-hungergames/blob/master/src/i18n/common.json) introduced in Flutter 1.22.
-New strings need to be added to lib/l10n/app_en.arb and the [corresponding translations can be added through CrowdIn](https://translate.openfoodfacts.org/translate/openfoodfacts/1322).
+- New strings need to be added to lib/l10n/app_en.arb and the [corresponding translations can be added through CrowdIn](https://translate.openfoodfacts.org/translate/openfoodfacts/1322).
 Do not edit the other app_*.arb files as they will be overwritten by CrowdIn.

 ![Crowdin Action](https://github.com/openfoodfacts/smooth-app/workflows/Crowdin%20Action/badge.svg)